Female nurse using laptop

 OU School of Computer Science (PhD (Co‑PI))

-Dr. Sean Mackay leads pedagogy-driven educational design, bringing expertise in computing education research and educational software development.
+Dr. Sean Mackay leads nursing-first AI framework design, bringing expertise in computing education research and educational software development.

 Together, these partners operate under a shared governance model coordinated by OCN, with regular cross-organizational collaboration to ensure the initiative remains nursing-first, ethically grounded, and scalable across healthcare and education systems.